-WHAT KINDS OF PERSUASION STRATEGIES WORK BEST WITH
+WHAT KINDS OF PERSUASION STRATEGIES WORK BEST WITH YOUR TARGET AUDIENCE?

-Who are the best messengers?
+Who are the most persuasive messengers?

 Why don’t rational arguments seem to work?